Exams on Computer

 Students whose professors offer the option may take in-class exams on their laptop computer.
 We use Electronic Bluebook (EBB), which provides a secure testing environment and is available for both PC and Mac.
 Electronic Bluebook is provided through the UGA Student Technology Fee to UGA Law students whose instructors allow its use.

-2. Please download, install and test the correct version for your operating system.
+1. Please download, install and test the correct version for your operating system.
 (You'll need to log in with your UGA MyID to download EBB.)
 You can check the version number when you start up EBB.
 It appears in the lower left corner of the screen that says "PLEASE READ THE FOLLOWING INFORMATION AND DIRECTIONS."

 2. Be certain your hardware is functioning well and that your laptop is virus-free.
 If you are using Windows, we also suggest running a virus scan before the exam date.
-If you do not currently have anti-virus, or have anti-virus that has expired, we suggest Microsoft Security Essentials: http://windows.microsoft.com/en-us/windows/security-essentials-download
+There are a variety of free anti virus programs that provide excellent protection such as Microsoft Security Essentials and Avast.
+Please install only one and keep it updated.

 ON Exam Day:

 6. Bring a bluebook and pens in case you have computer trouble and have to complete the exam on paper.

 7. Arrive for the exam about 20 minutes before the announced exam start time (usually either 8:40 a.m. or 1:10 p.m.).

 8. Be sure you know your 4-digit anonymous grading number.